News

 Trump had previously vowed to let Kennedy, who has no medical training, “go wild” on health care areas from drug policy to food safety, with efforts like vaccination and water fluoridation representing likely targets.
 In his social media post, Trump promised that an HHS led by Kennedy would “play a big role in helping ensure that everybody will be protected from harmful chemicals, pollutants, pesticides, pharmaceutical products, and food additives that have contributed to the overwhelming health crisis in this country.”

 After ceasing his own independent presidential campaign, Kennedy was welcomed into the Trump fold, where his views on public health, drugs, and nutrition were branded as part of Trump’s "Make America Healthy Again” pitch to address the causes of chronic disease in the US.
 Kennedy has called for removing fluoride from public water, among other steps.
-He has long spread the false statement that vaccines cause autism, and has propagated other baseless claims like that Wi-Fi causes cancer, antidepressants cause school shootings, and AIDS may not be caused by HIV.
+He has long spread the false statement that vaccines cause autism, and has propagated other baseless claims, such as that Wi-Fi causes cancer, antidepressants cause school shootings, and AIDS may not be caused by HIV.
 He has also touted raw milk, which the FDA warns is especially dangerous amid the bird flu outbreak in dairy cattle, and has encouraged use of hydroxychloroquine to treat COVID-19 despite evidence that it lacks efficacy.

 These statements and goals would likely face tough scrutiny in a Senate confirmation hearing, even as Republicans control both houses of Congress with the incoming term.
 It's also unclear where Kennedy would stand on health policy efforts such as repealing or weakening the Affordable Care Act, Medicare drug price negotiations, 340B reform, pharmacy benefit manager transparency, or other legislative priorities.
 In a September op-ed in The Wall Street Journal, Kennedy said he would tie drug prices to the prices paid in Europe.